 Ahi Tuna Nachos from Gyu-Kaku in Atlantic Station

 To finish your 48 hours in Atlanta grab a ride to Atlantic Station.
 Atlantic Station was one of Atlanta’s first commercial- residential hybrid communities.
 With more than 30 places to shop and 15+ places to eat there should be something for everyone in Atlantic Station.
 One of my favorite restaurants is Gyu-Kaku, a Japanese BBQ restaurant.You can find more things to do in Atlanta here.

 Having lived in Atlanta for more than twenty years this is my recommendation for great places to hit in Atlanta if you are only there for the weekend or 48 hours.

 My name is Allie.
 I was born and raised in Atlanta, Georgia.
 I am a southern girl through and through, and I cannot imagine living anywhere that is not warm most of the year, but that does not stop me from exploring so many other places.
 Although I work full time, exploring the cities I have lived in as well as the others I have only visited is truly a passion of mine.
-WOCtravel is a blog about being a woman of color exploring the world.
+My blog (woctravel.com) is about being a woman of color exploring the world.
 I love sharing my experiences and all of the new spaces and places that I have visited because I want to encourage other women to get out and travel and share their experiences.
-Follow her on Instagram here.
+Follow me on Instagram here.